 If you cannot make it the full length of your normal cardio workout while on a stair climber, you may need to slow down the pace.

 Will stair climbers strengthen legs more than running?
 Yes.
 Stair climbers are at a constant incline, which forces you to lift your body weight as you exercise.
 This leads to greater activation of the major muscle groups of the lower body.

 How much do stair climbers cost?
 Stair climbers are more expensive than most other cardio machines.
-Most models will cost over $3,000, with more expensive brands costing well above $6,000.
+Most models will cost a few thousand dollars, even more if they are high end.